Transport minister accused of ‘lying’ as unions urge Scottish Government to intervene in ScotRail impasse

 On Friday, Ms Gilruth said the new temporary timetable, which has culled around a third of weekday services, would “give passengers more certainty for the short term, rather than being faced with unplanned cancellations”.

-But by 10am on Monday, there were already 11 cancellations, over a third of which were attributed to a shortage of train drivers.
-The other services were cancelled because of a “shortage of train crew”, according to ScotRail’s journey checker service.
-The number of cancellations fell to seven as of 1:45pm.
+But as of 3:30pm on Monday, there were 21 cancellations on the first day of the timetable’s operation.
+Several were attributed to a shortage of train drivers, with other services were cancelled because of a “shortage of train crew”, according to ScotRail’s journey checker service.

 Alex Cole-Hamilton, leader of the Scottish Liberal Democrats, described the situation as “an omnishambles dressed up as a bin fire”.

 Even on many services which ran as scheduled, the number of coaches was reduced due to widespread staffing issues.
-The reduced coaches were blamed on a shortage of train crew across 26 services, with a shortage of train drivers cited on six services.
+The reduced coaches were blamed on a shortage of train crew, as well as a lack of drivers.

 Aslef and the RMT, which has also rejected a 2.2 per cent pay deal, are both balloting their members for strike action.